R. P. Singh

 Rudra Pratap Singh (born 6 December 1985), popularly known as R.P.
 Singh, is an Indian former cricketer, who played for the India national cricket team in Test, One Day International and Twenty20 International cricket as a left arm fast-medium bowler.
-He is current selector of senior men's indian cricket team.
+He is current selector of senior men's Indian cricket team.
 In September 2018, he announced his retirement from all forms of cricket.
 He was a member of the Indian team that won the 2007 T20 World Cup.
+He pursued a Bachelor of Arts degree from the University of Lucknow.

 Early career

 He first came in contention during the Under-19 World Cup in Bangladesh in 2004, when he took eight wickets for a very impressive average of 24.75.
 He later performed consistently in the Ranji Trophy for Uttar Pradesh and impressive performances saw him earn a place in the ODI side in 2005.